 After that, I still had a few hashtags left before hitting the limit, so I decided to think outside the box.

-Since many of my pics were taken from my luxurious hotel, I decided to use hotel-specific hashtags as well:
+Since many of my pics were taken from my luxurious hotel in Budapest, I decided to use hotel-specific hashtags as well:

 #viewfrommyroom | 1m

 #hotelfun | 50k